 Viewfinder & Metering

-Metering is done by TTL (through the lens).
+The Canon FT QL uses TTL metering (through the lens).
 This was easier to use than external meters that would only give EV (exposure value) readings.

 The light meter is a circle and line design.